aidantwoods/go-paseto/README.md

 # Overview of the Go library

-Creating a token:

-Okay, now let's create a token:
+Okay, let's create a token:
 ```go
 token := NewToken()